-A search using City of Edinburgh Council Simple Search identified that there are no planning applications within 300 m of the scheme.
+In addition, a search using Falkirk Council Simple Search identified that there are no planning applications within 300 m of the scheme.
 Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.